Carlos Santana Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in the league.
+- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in MLB.

-- The Red Sox had the 25th-ranked team ERA among all league pitching staffs (4.54).
+- The Red Sox had the 25th-ranked team ERA across all MLB pitching staffs (4.54).

-- Red Sox pitchers combined to surrender 185 total home runs at a rate of 1.1 per game (23rd in baseball).
+- Red Sox pitchers combined to allow 185 total home runs last year (1.1 per game).
+That ranked 23rd in baseball.

-- Crawford starts for the first time this season for the Red Sox.

-- The 27-year-old right-hander started and threw 4 1/3 innings in his last appearance on Tuesday, Aug.
-30 against the Minnesota Twins.
+- The 30-year-old righty started and threw four innings when he last appeared on Wednesday, Oct.
+5 against the Tampa Bay Rays.

 © 2023 Data Skrive.
 All rights reserved.